-- Any strategic sites currently progressing through planning would have a masterplan and where the Full Council agrees with the strategy, they would be unlikely to be rejected by Planning as the work will have been done up front. - The growth bids mentioned at paragraph 10.3 and 10.4 related to the Council's own budgets. - The majority of the review will be conducted by current staff.
+- Any strategic sites currently progressing through planning would have a masterplan and where the Full Council agrees with the strategy, they would be unlikely to be rejected by Planning as the work will have been done up front. - The growth bids mentioned at paragraph 10.3 and 10.4 related to the budget of the Council. - The majority of the review will be conducted by current staff.